finchnSNPs/locator_weighted/README.md

+# 20230821

+# making some changes to this version of locator by clararehmann.
+I do not have access to a GPU and some of the changes committed to this version use dask and cuda, limiting functionality for me especially in the filter_snps method.
+I'm going to "frankenstein" the original method for filter_snps which goes directly to a nparray instead of allel.GenotypeDaskArray (around line 285 locator.py in https://github.com/clararehmann/locator.git).

 `Locator` is a supervised machine learning method for predicting the geographic origin of a sample from genotype or sequencing data.
 A manuscript describing it and its use can be found at https://elifesciences.org/articles/54507